-KLP's goal is to hold sufficient liquidity to cover at least three months' liquidity needs.
+From each quarterly premium payment, KLP aims to set aside liquid assets that are greater than or equal to three months' liquidity requirement.
 In situations where there are insufficient liquid assets to cover the liquidity need, funds have to be released from other portfolios or obtained in some other way.
 The contingency plan will come into effect when an exceptional liquidity need has arisen and the liquidity has fallen below certain defined levels.
-Based on this, the liquidity risk is considered low.
+Based on this, the liquidity risk is considered to be low.